senzhaocode/FuSViz_docs/docs/Input.rst

    data
    (e.g. `TCGA.PRAD.mutect.somatic.maf <https://fusviz.s3.eu-north-1.amazonaws.com/TCGA.PRAD.mutect.somatic.maf>`__)

-To run FuSViz, it needs SV calls from either one or both of DNA-seq and RNA-seq.
+To run *FuSViz*, it needs SV calls from either one or both of DNA-seq and RNA-seq.
 Mutation profile is optional, but recommended.

 Description of input format for RNA-seq SV calls
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^